Congressional District # 10

 This site is being addressed through potentially responsible party (PRP) actions.

-Success StoryThe cleanup of the Johns-Manville Site proceeded very quickly from its listing on the National Priorities List to the completion of the soil cover over the landfill area of the Site in 1991.
+Success StoryThe cleanup of the Johns-Manville Site proceeded quickly from its listing on the National Priorities List to the completion of the soil cover over the landfill area of the Site in 1991 and the final cover on the Settling Basin in 2010.

 The level of community interest has varied over time.
 Issues with asbestos-containing materials (ACM) have arisen at the Illinois Beach State Park, which is located to the north of the Site.
 This ACM is being addressed separately by the Illinois Department of Natural Resources.